groupoasys/Comparison_non_linear_solvers/README.md

 The function `run_optimization_problem_given_solver` is defined in the script `comparison_utils.py`.
-When a new optimization problem is to be compared for different solvers, then an `if` structure should be added, which is `True` if the `problem` parameter is equal to the name of the new problem, and which runs the optimization problem which has been previously coded.
+When a new optimization problem is to be compared for different solvers, then an `if` structure should be added, which is `True` if the `problem` parameter is equal to the name of the new problem, and which runs the optimization problem.
 An example of the new structure can be seen here:
 ```
 if problem == "new_problem":